Underwater diving: History

 Freediving as a widespread means of hunting and gathering, both for food and other valuable resources such as pearls and coral, dates from before 4500 BCE.
 By classical Greek and Roman times commercial diving applications such as sponge diving and marine salvage were established.
 Military diving goes back at least as far as the Peloponnesian War, with recreational and sporting applications being a recent development.
 Technological development in ambient pressure diving started with stone weights (skandalopetra) for fast descent, with rope assist for ascent.
 The diving bell is one of the earliest types of equipment for underwater work and exploration.
 Its use was first described by Aristotle in the 4th century BCE.
 In the 16th and 17th centuries CE, diving bells became more useful when a renewable supply of air could be provided to the diver at depth, and progressed to surface-supplied diving helmets – in effect miniature diving bells covering the diver's head and supplied with compressed air by manually operated pumps – which were improved by attaching a waterproof suit to the helmet.
 In the early 19th century these became the standard diving dress, which made a far wider range of marine civil engineering and salvage projects practicable.

 Limitations in mobility of the surface-supplied systems encouraged the development of both open circuit and closed circuit scuba in the 20th century, which allow the diver a much greater autonomy.
 These became popular during the Second World War for clandestine military operations, and post-war for scientific, search and rescue, media diving, recreational and technical diving.
 The heavy free-flow surface-supplied copper helmets evolved into lightweight demand helmets, which are more economical with breathing gas, important for deeper dives using expensive helium based breathing mixtures.
-Saturation diving reduced the risks of decomression sickness for deep and long exposures.
+Saturation diving reduced the risks of decompression sickness for deep and long exposures.

 An alternative approach was the development of the ADS or armoured suit, which isolates the diver from the pressure at depth, at the cost of mechanical complexity and limited dexterity.
 The technology first became practicable in the middle 20th century.
 Isolation of the diver from the environment was taken further by the development of remotely operated underwater vehicles (ROV or ROUV) in the late 20th century, where the operator controls the ROV from the surface, and autonomous underwater vehicles (AUV), which dispense with an operator altogether.
 All of these modes are still in use and each has a range of applications where it has advantages over the others, though diving bells have largely been relegated to a means of transport for surface-supplied divers.
 In some cases combinations are particularly effective, such as the simultaneous use of surface orientated or saturation surface-supplied diving equipment and work or observation class remotely operated vehicles.